How to Speak Southern American English: 50+ Common Words and Sayings

 For those looking to listen to Southern English and learn about typical foods from the South, Southern cook Paula Deen’s YouTube channel is perfect.

-Finally, listening to bluegrass and country music is an excellent way to learn Southern American English.
+Listening to bluegrass and country music is another excellent way to learn Southern American English.
 I recommend the following classics to get you started:

 - John Denver’s “Thank God I’m a Country Boy”